rwbl/make-floodbarrier-model/README.md

 ## Development Notes

+### B4R IDE
+Board NodeMCU 1.0 (ESP-12E Module) with 4MB.
+IDE Options > Configure Process Timeout set to 120.

 ### B4R IDE Compile & Upload NodeMCU
-Steps
+1. Turn on the LEGO Power Functions Battery Box
-1. Set Gate to CLOSE position using the Lego Powerfunctions IR Remote Control
+2. Set Gate to CLOSE position using the LEGO Power Functions IR Remote Control
-2. Turn the Lego Powerfunctions Motor OFF
+3. Turn the LEGO Power Functions M-Motor OFF
-3. Compile & Upload
+4. Compile & Upload
-4. Turn the Lego Powerfunctions Motor ON
+5. Turn the LEGO Power Functions M-Motor ON

-### Switch Model ON
+### Switch the Model ON
+1. Turn the LEGO Power Functions M-Motor ON
-1. Set Gate to CLOSE position using the Lego Powerfunctions IR Remote Control
+2. Set the Gate to CLOSE position using the LEGO Power Functions IR Remote Control
-2. Turn the Lego Powerfunctions Motor ON
 3. Power ON the NodeMCU

-### Switch Model OFF
+### Switch the Model OFF
-1. Set Gate to CLOSE position using the Lego Powerfunctions IR Remote Control or Node-RED Client or B4J Client
+1. Set the Gate to CLOSE position using the LGO Power Functions IR Remote Control or Push-Button or Node-RED Client
-2. Turn the Lego Powerfunctions Motor OFF
+2. Turn the LEGO Power Functions Motor OFF
 3. Power OFF the NodeMCU

 ### Credits